Ishank-dubey/csa/README.md

 244. For data integrity its good to stop and then take a snapshot and then create an AMI in EBS Backed instance else AWS takes      care to reboot if we take AMI snapshot w/o stopping.
 Snapshots are incremental and both Snapshots and AMI incure charges      unless deleted

 245. Reduce imput split size in Elastic Map Reduce cinfiguration, increase simultaneous mapper tasks to have more processing

+246. HTTPS is for client server and SSL/TLS is for server to say a DB connection

+247. By default all the incoming requests are denied, explicit allow overrides default, explicit deny overrides any allows

+248. EMR has Hadoop Engine

+249. Elastic BeanStalk - Worker environment tier provisions resources to support to handle background processing tasks
+                       - Tier that processes Web Requests is Web Server Tier
+250. In NoSql - secondary indexes are only one and are created at the time of creating the table

+251. Server Access log provides record of any access to the S3 object.

+252. Signed URLs allow controlled access to authenticated users.

+253. On Demand EC2 instances are billed on hourly basis and we can stop them explicitly, Reserved are like a longer time period contract and Decicated ones are specific hardware, Elastic Ip stays with the EC2 instance even after stopping..